ZecHub/zechub/CONTRIBUTING.md

 ## Getting started

+ZecHub uses GitHub to manage community contribution.
 If you're new to GitHub, don't worry!
 We're going to break down how you can get involved as a community contributor to ZecHub.
-We pay out tips in ZEC for every contribution completed.
+We pay out tips in ZEC for accepted contribution.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a pull request (PR), reviewing, and merging the PR.